Jacqueline Jackson: Personal life

 Jackson met Jesse during her freshman year at A&T College.
 On December 31, 1962, in her sophomore year, the 18-year-old Jackson married Jesse at his parents' home.
-Together they have five children: Santita (1963), Jesse Jr. (1965), Jonathan Luther (1966), Yusef DuBois (1970), and Jacqueline Lavinia (1975).
+Together they had five children: Santita (1963), Jesse Jr. (1965), Jonathan Luther (1966), Yusef DuBois (1970), and Jacqueline Lavinia (1975).

 According to a 1987 article in the Chicago Tribune, Jackson "held the majority of the family's assets in her name", including stock worth above $250,000 in the Inner City Broadcasting Corporation, an owner of radio stations.
 She also owned a home with Jesse on the South Side of Chicago worth $100,000.
 At that time, the family's assets were approximately between $397,000 and $600,000.

 In August 2021, Jackson and her husband were hospitalized with COVID-19.
 She had not been vaccinated.
 On August 27, she was in the intensive care unit at Northwestern Memorial Hospital while her husband was transferred to a rehabilitation facility.
 On September 4, she returned home.
-After recovering from COVID-19 she publicly stated than everyone should be getting vaccinated and following CDC guidelines.
+After recovering from COVID-19, she publicly stated that everyone should be getting vaccinated and following CDC guidelines.

+Jesse Jackson died in February 2026.
+During her husband's funeral procession to South Carolina, Jackson fell ill in Nashville, which prevented her from attending her husband's South Carolina services and instead making plans to return to Chicago when released.
+As of March 1, 2026, Jackson remained hospitalized in Nashville.
+On March 6, 2026, Jackson managed to attend her husband's memorial service at Chicago's House of Hope.